knative/serving/docs/spec/errors.md

 # Error Conditions and Reporting

-Elafros uses [the standard Kubernetes API pattern](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#typical-status-properties) for reporting configuration errors and current state of the system by writing the report in the `status` section.
+Knative Serving uses [the standard Kubernetes API pattern](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#typical-status-properties) for reporting configuration errors and current state of the system by writing the report in the `status` section.
 There are two mechanisms commonly used